 How to Control SCCM Client Data Upload MP Policy Bandwidth Configuration Manager | ConfigMgr?
 I’m back with common issues faced by SCCM / ConfigMgr admins.
 In the previous post, “How to Overcome Daily Worries of an SCCM ConfigMgr Admin,” we’ve seen many daily issues faced by CM admins.

-Today, I’m going to cover two topics namely SCCM Client Data Upload and SCCM MP policy request bandwidth.
-I’ve seen several issues because of the data traffics which are initiated by Client Data Upload and Policy Request data.
+Today, I will cover two topics, namely SCCM Client Data Upload and SCCM MP policy request bandwidth.
+I’ve seen several issues because of the data traffics initiated by Client Data Upload and Policy Request data.

 Control SCCM Client Data Upload

 This can happen most of the enterprise world when your WAN connectivity to remote offices is SLOW.
-There is one other resource that talks about the actual size of SCCM client data transferred between SCCM/ConfigMgr servers and the client.
+One other resource talks about the actual size of SCCM client data transferred between SCCM/ConfigMgr servers and the client.
 More details here.

 What is SCCM Client upload data?

 Client upload is a scheduled operation for each client.
-The size of upload depends upon inventory, the process executes a scan of installed software or files, then uploads the results to its MP.
+The size of the upload depends upon inventory.
+The process executes a scan of installed software or files, then uploads the results to its MP.